sameeri/curriculum-vitae/training.md

 Over the years, i have learnt my stuff through various medium.

 Books, blogs, hands-on work(the best of all).
-I have also spent time learning online
+I have also spent time learning online & attending various conferences and user groups.

 ### Classes